My third and final day at Øredev 2012 offered some really nice talks, as well as a really crappy one.

 I will keep this short.

-Jeff, if you are in your 50’s, which I assume you are, you should have learned a set of golden rules by now.
-For instance, complaining about how terrible you find Android Test to be is OK, since I assume it is a rather large framework with many people behind it.
+Jeff, you should have learned a set of golden rules by now.
+Complaining about how terrible you find Android Test to be is OK, since it’s a large framework with many developers behind it.
 However, bashing on small frameworks created by one person and point out that “this framework was not maintained enough”, “this guy didn’t even test his own system”, “this code looked like crap” is not very nice.

 Hojun Song – From Collective Intelligence to Collaborative Creation

-The final keynote was not exactly a disappointment, since I did not know what to expect.
+The final keynote was not exactly a disappointment, since I didn’t know what to expect.
 However, it left me rather annoyed.
 I’ll try to explain why.

 Øredev 2012 was a fantastic ride, with some very high highs.
 I’m happy that I got the chance to attend this year as well.